AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 it depends only on the mass of the central gravitational body and

-the mutual distance: a = G. M / r 2 .
+the mutual distance: a = G. M / r2 .
 As a result, the gravitational force gives

-all bodies the same gravitational acceleration , which explains Galileo 's law
+all bodies the same gravitational acceleration, which

-of free fall.
-Although a heavier body is subjected to a greater
+explains Galileo's law of free fall.
+Although a heavier body is

-gravitational force, which at the same time must do more
+subjected to a greater gravitational force, which at the same

-"work" to accelerate it - this heavier body puts more
+time must do more "work" to accelerate it - this

-"resistance" to acceleration.
+heavier body puts more "resistance" to acceleration.

-Further physical knowledge has shown that
+Further physical research has shown that

 this property of the same - universal - action

-of gravity applies not only to ordinary matter ,
+of gravity applies not only to ordinary matter,

 but also to their building particles such as